erickv/Explore/README.md

 # Explore
-any coding experiment or idea we'll go here
+Any coding experiment or idea will go here